AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 # Using AdaptiveCpp in projects

-It is recommended to use the CMake integration for larger projects.
-See the section on the cmake integration below.
+It is recommended that the CMake integration be used for larger projects (see the section on the CMake integration below).
 Alternatively, `acpp` can be used directly as a compiler.

-## Using acpp
+## Using `acpp`

 `acpp` can be invoked like a regular compiler (e.g. `acpp -O3 -o test test.cpp`).
 It supports multiple compilation flows.
-In a typical installation (i.e. when AdaptiveCpp was built against LLVM >= 14 and the generic SSCP compiler was not explicitly disabled), it uses the `generic` compilation flow by default.
-This compilation flow usually compiles the fastest, produces the fastest binaries, and its generated binaries can run on all supported devices. **Unless you have have very specific needs, you probably should use the default `generic` compiler.**
+A typical installation (i.e. when AdaptiveCpp was built against LLVM >= 14 and the generic SSCP compiler was not explicitly disabled) uses the `generic` compilation flow by default.
+This compilation flow usually compiles the quickest, produces the fastest binaries, and its generated binaries can run on all supported devices. **Unless you have very specific needs, you should probably use the default `generic` compiler.**

-Advanced users or users with more specific needs may want to specify compilation flows explicitly.This is achieved with the `--acpp-targets="compilation-flow1:target1,target2,...;compilation-flow2:..."` command line argument, `ACPP_TARGETS` environment variable or cmake argument.
+Advanced users or users with more specific needs may want to specify compilation flows explicitly.
+This is achieved with the `--acpp-targets="compilation-flow1:target1,target2,...;compilation-flow2:..."` command line argument, the `ACPP_TARGETS` environment variable or the `ACPP_TARGETS` CMake variable.

-**Other compilation flows like omp, cuda, hip are typically mostly interesting for backend interoperability use cases, not if performance is the top priority.**.
+**Other compilation flows like `omp`, `cuda`, and `hip` are typically mostly attractive for backend interoperability use cases, not when performance is the primary concern.**

 ## AdaptiveCpp targets specification

-Both `acpp` and the cmake integration can be optionally provided with an AdaptiveCpp targets specification.
-This specification defines which compilation flows AdaptiveCpp should enable, and which devices from a compilation flow AdaptiveCpp should target during compilation.
+Both `acpp` and the CMake integration can optionally be provided with an AdaptiveCpp targets specification.
+This specification defines which compilation flows AdaptiveCpp should enable and which devices from a compilation flow AdaptiveCpp should target.
 In general, it has the form:

 ```
 "flow1:target1,target2,...;flow2:...;..."
 ```
-and can be passed either as `acpp` command line argument (`--acpp-targets=...`), environment variable (`ACPP_TARGETS=...`) or CMake argument (`-DACPP_TARGETS=...`) depending on whether `acpp` or `cmake` is used.
+and can be passed either as an `acpp` command line argument (`--acpp-targets=...`), environment variable (`ACPP_TARGETS=...`) or CMake argument (`-DACPP_TARGETS=...`) depending on whether `acpp` or `cmake` is used.

-"compilation flow" refers to one of the available compilation flows defined in the [compilation flow](compilation.md) documentation.
+"Compilation flow" refers to one of the available compilation flows defined in the [compilation documentation](compilation.md).

 ### Requirements for specifying targets of individual compilation flows